ttencate/papageno/data/README.md

 progresses, which is why the IOC releases new lists every once in a while.
 For our purposes, species = scientific name = species id.

-XenoCanto also uses the sheets from IOC as their source; see [the Articles section](https://www.xeno-canto.org/articles) on the site for updates about which version they last updated to.
+xeno-canto also uses the sheets from IOC as their source; see [the Articles section](https://www.xeno-canto.org/articles) on the site for updates about which version they last updated to.
 For best results, we should use the same version.

 ### `update_xc.py`

-This script fetches recording metadata through the [XenoCanto API](https://www.xeno-canto.org/explore/api) and writes it to `sources/xc.csv`.
+This script fetches recording metadata through the [xeno-canto API](https://www.xeno-canto.org/explore/api) and writes it to `sources/xc.csv`.
-Takes about an hour to run, and has no resume function.
+It takes about an hour to run, but responses are cached, so if it fails for some reason it can just be restarted.

+Note that the xeno-canto API does pagination (returning 500 recordings at a time), but does not order the results in any meaningful way, or offer anything like page tokens.
+So if recordings are added while the script is running, the pages might shuffle around.
+The result is that we may miss some recordings, or get duplicates (which we filter out).

-### `group_by_region.py`
+### `update_regions.py`

 This ingests `xc.csv` and groups recordings by location into 1×1 degree "squares" of latitude and longitude.
 Of course, the farther you go from the